Stable CRAN version

 # 2 R/add.R <anonymous> 20 22

-Excluding Code from Coverage
+Excluding code from coverage

 Sometimes you need to exclude certain code from coverage calculations.
-For example, deprecated functions, debug code, or platform-specific helpers might not be worth testing in all contexts.
+For example, deprecated functions, debug code, or platform-specific helpers might not be worth testing in all contexts. covr provides three exclusion mechanisms: a .covrignore file for broad patterns, # nocov comments for fine-grained control, and programmatic exclusions via function arguments.

-Using .covrignore File
+Using .covrignore file

 # Exclude entire directories